We recieved some great feedback from last years National Student Survey.

 • Hosting Repair Cafes to support our sustainability agenda as well as helping to manage costs for students

-In relation to assessment and feedback, we have taken a number of steps:
+In relation to assessment and feedback, we are:

-• We are piloting early reassessment opportunities for Level 4 first semester 15 credit modules – this means you can complete any reassessment in semester two for any failed modules, rather than waiting until the summer
+• Piloting early reassessment opportunities for Level 4 first semester 15 credit modules – this means you can complete any reassessment in semester two for any failed modules, rather than waiting until the summer

-• We have asked all courses to consider how students can use generative artificial intelligence tools (e.g. Chat GPT) for different kinds of assessments and produced guidance on referencing such use
+• Encouranging all courses to consider how students can use generative artificial intelligence tools (e.g. Chat GPT) for different kinds of assessments and have produced guidance on using GenAI and referencing